 PSHE

-In line with the National Curriculum 2014, all schools must provide a curriculum that is broadly based, balanced and meets the needs of all pupils.
+The National Curriculum 2014 advises schools to make provision for personal, social, health and economic education (PSHE), that is broadly based, balanced and meets the needs of all pupils, drawing on good practice.
 Under section 78 of the Education Act 2002 a PSHE curriculum:

 • Promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and